A Drop-in Series offered by the CAPS Eating Concerns Team

-Our drop-in workshop series that focuses on body image and eating concerns will begin during National Eating Disorders Awareness Week, February 26 -March 4.
+Our drop-in workshop series that focuses on body image and eating concerns will begin during National Eating Disorders Awareness Week, February 24-March 2.
 Descriptions for each workshop are listed below, including meeting times.
-All workshops meet at CAPS.
-Please feel free to come to any of the workshops listed here that are relevant to you.
+All sessions, unless noted otherwise, meet at CAPS.
+Please feel free to come to any of the sessions listed here that are relevant to you.

-To register for a workshop, simply click on the registration link in the desription of the session below.
-Feel free to register for as many sessions as you like.
+Please note that some sessions are geared toward specific communities and identities.
+To register for a workshop, simply click on the registration link in the description of the session below.
+Feel free to register for as many sessions as are relevant to you and as you would like.

 If you have any questions about this series, please contact Dr. Jeannine Cicco Barker.

 Note: In order to ensure the safety and confidentiality of all attendees, we do not allow student observers in these sessions.
 If you have come to observe sessions or attend for fulfillment of class obligations, you will be politely asked to leave.
 Thank you for your understanding and respect of these spaces.